tonghuikang/blog/_posts/2025-06-11-ai-software-engineering-mindset.md

 AI will soon act as your peer software engineer.
 Similar to how you empower your human software engineer, this is how you empower your AI software engineer

+Notes to add
+- Velocity is measured differently.
+It is okay to wait for one week to solve a very hard problem - e.g. hard to reproduce bug.
+Compute cost might be a problem.
+- Tasks are as difficult as connecting a verifier.
+- Models will get better.
+Build the tools that anticipate the models getting better.

 ### From implementer to orchestrator

 Your product manager asks you to build a button.